AndyGauge/andygauge.github.io/_posts/2020-03-04-Composing-React-State.md

 By reducing our contact objects into an html partial, we can easily create dynamic content pulled from our Rails app, and update it without having to return a javascript function manually manipulating the DOM.

+We've seen how to improve load times by pulling in dynamic data using AJAX calls that do not require our JavaScript to directly manipulate the DOM, and how complex interactivity can be added incrementally.
+The component as it exists today is [on Github](https://github.com/AndyGauge/desk/blob/master/app/javascript/components/Company.js).

 After a while this becomes much easier to reason about than the alternative.